-Eurolink Virtual International School was born.
+Eurolink Virtual International School (ELvis) was born.

-2020 will be the 25th anniversary of the partnership.
 Over the years the partners have applied for a series of EU funded projects like Comenius and later Erasmus+ KA1 and KA2 and KA229.
 More information on these projects can be found using the menu tabs above.

 [Adapted from an earlier history of Eurolink by Harry Carlo of Colchester Sixth Form College]

-It was tougher in the ‘old’ days!
+It was tougher in the old’ days!

 In the first joint meeting in Aachen we trialled video conferencing.
 The kit was loaned by British Telecom and consisted of two very large, heavy suitcases.
 It took two hours to set up and had a data rate measured in Kilobits.